celador/ForceCode/README.md

 Win/Linux: alt + shift + e
 Simply select the code that you want to run, then right click and select Execute Anonymous!

+### Create scratch org

+If your current working org that you are logged into is a DevHub, then you will see the option in the Forcecode menu to create a scratch org.
+When you choose to do so, you will be asked for the edition, duration in days till expiration, and whether you want the scratch org created with sample data.
+Once the scratch org is created, you will be able to log into it by clicking on the new username under the saved usernames view.

 ### Open

 Menu: &gt;Force: Get Class, Page, or Trigger